Back to Top

 The Serial Squadron

-The Serial Squadron Web site, dedicated to movie, radio and TV serials, includes information on serials featuring such pulp and dime novel characters as The Shadow, The Spider, Deadwood Dick, Tarzan and others.
+The Serial Squadron Web site, dedicated to movie, radio, and TV serials, includes information on serials featuring such pulp and dime novel characters as The Shadow, The Spider, Deadwood Dick, Tarzan, and others.

 Old Time Radio show logs

-Episode guides and air dates of a variety of old radio programs, including some based on pulp characters, such as The Shadow, Doc Savage and Dr. Kildare.
+Episode guides and air dates of a variety of old radio programs, including some based on pulp characters, such as The Shadow, Doc Savage, and Dr. Kildare.

-Old time radio posts
+Old time radio newsgroup

-You will frequently find episodes of The Shadow and other pulp-related radio programs posted to this old time radio newsgroup.
+You will frequently find episodes of The Shadow and other pulp–related radio programs posted to this old-time radio newsgroup.
 Most appear to be in MP3 format.